dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

    .. image:: images/image10.PNG

    ..
-IMPORTANT:: Remember to click on the **Apply Policy** button to commit security policy changes.
+IMPORTANT:: Remember to click on the **Apply Policy** button (top right) to commit security policy changes.

 #.
 Open **Local Traffic > iRules** and open the iRule titled
    ``webgoat_irule`` and review the code.